nest-desktop/nest-desktop/docs/troubleshootings/project.rst

 =======

 How can I create a new project?
-   You find a button |new| in the project toolbar an item :bdg:`+ New Project` in the projects menu .
+   There are two ways: You find a button |new| in the project toolbar and an item :bdg:`+ New Project` in the projects menu .

    .. seeAlso::
       - :ref:`Create new project in project toolbar <project-view-project-toolbar>`
       - :ref:`Create new project in projects menu <project-view-projects-menu>`

 How can I duplicate a project?
-   In the project menu you will find a button |duplicate| to clone project.
+   In the project menu you will find a button |duplicate| to clone a project.

    .. seeAlso::
       - :ref:`Duplicate project in the project list <project-view-project-list>`